SuperArbor/batchcap/README.md

 (2) run the script.

-In Windows, use a powershell script (with extension ".ps1").
+On Windows, use a powershell script (with extension ".ps1").

 ```powershell
 # Sorts the Pipeline output into several kinds of metadata.